akosarch/animated-gesture/animated_gesture.framerfx/README.md

 # Animated gesture
-This FramerX component renders the animated gesture on the screen.
+This Framer X component renders the animated gesture on the screen.
 Simple as it sounds.
 It supports `tap` , `drag` and `swipe` gestures so far.

 If you like the component and want to contribute or leave feedback hit me via [FACEBOOK](https://www.facebook.com/anton.kosarchyn), [SPECTRUM](https://spectrum.chat/users/anton-kosarchyn)

 ### How to use

 Drag the component to the canvas.
 Connect the children frames to the component.
 You can connect multiple frames.
-Also you can adjust the other parameters like `size`, `color`, `opacity` and other.
+Also, you can adjust the other parameters like `size`, `color`, `opacity` and others.

 | Property       | Description                                                  |
 | -------------- | ------------------------------------------------------------ |